kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO Pico to handle display to have two way return of data
 * TODO Create a disk UI in native asm for robustness and speed?
 * TODO fix saving more than a single block of file storage
-* TODO fix loading more than a single block of file storage
 * TODO need words to report on hardware e.g. screen dims
 * TODO need word to get file id by name
 * TODO need word to get file name by id